Graywing007/Dwight-Summer-2021/README.md

 Things to work on
 * dynamic meshing //Zoe
-* running blood-* on different solvers //Andrew
+* running blood-* on different solvers
 * vorticity
 * LES simulations
-* make animations of blood-RAS and blood-LES
-* write up instructions for future research students
+* write up instructions for future research students //Zoe
 * make presentation

+Checklist of things done
+* make animations of blood-LES //Zoe

 directories are for cases